 Truthful, brave and intuitive are not typically words people use to describe drug addicts.
 However, if addicts are given the opportunity, many addicts end up developing these merits and contributing to society and organizations in such a way, that they never dreamed to be a possibility for themselves.
 These achievements transpire in spite of major obstacles, from the chronic risk of relapse to the prevalent stereotypes addicts come across on their journey.
 Even with over thirty years of stereotype-breaking research, some of the most destructive views about addiction continue.

 • The abuse of prescription drugs has stretched to epidemically scary proportions in the last ten years.
 Regardless of that honest point, “legal” drug use for the main purpose of getting high, carries far less stigma than say, the use of illicit drugs.
 Since they are Doctor prescribed and “approved”, people tend to think that medications such as Xanax, Vicodin, Adderall, and even sleeping pills are moderately safe if you use them as prescribed by your Doctor.
 Oftentimes, these drugs or prescriptions are just sitting around in most medicine cabinets.
 There is a vast misunderstanding that has been circulating that prescribed drugs are in fact safer than their counterpart–street drugs.

-Although, those are only a few of the many misconceptions about drug addicts, you can now likely see a bit more about why they are the way they are and what exactly is happening.
+Although those are only a few of the many misconceptions about drug addicts, you can now likely see a bit more about why they are the way they are and what exactly is happening.
 Drug addiction is a disease.
 It should be treated as such.
 People are not ashamed to get help for cancer or any other illness, you shouldn’t be ashamed to get help for your disease, too.
-If you or a loved one are looking for drug rehabilitation centers Los Angeles, or Rehab Center Los Angeles, give Ridgeview Ranch a Call Today at (800) 296-1868—We understand.
+If you or a loved one are looking for drug rehabilitation centers in Los Angeles, or Rehab Center Los Angeles, give Ridgeview Ranch a Call Today at (800) 296-1868 — We understand.
 We care.
-We are here to help you!
+And we are here to help you!